 - They took over the reins of government.

-- They were entering a land which was virtually empty, and which remained so, right up until the late 19th Century.
+- They were entering a land which was virtually empty, and which remained so, right up until the late 18th Century, and arguably later!

 - This migration process occurred over two thousand years.